 Charleston County School District (CCSD) is the second largest school system in South Carolina representing a unique blend of urban, suburban, and rural schools that span 1,000 square miles of coastal lands.
-CCSD serves approximately 45,000 students in 80 schools and several specialized programs.
-CCSD offers a diverse, expanding portfolio of options—including neighborhood, charter, and magnet schools—and is divided into elementary, secondary, and “Innovation Zone” Learning Communities, each led by an associate superintendent.
-With approximately 5,500 employees district-wide, CCSD is the fourth largest employer in the region.
+CCSD serves more than 49,000 students in 86 schools and several specialized programs.
+CCSD offers a diverse, expanding portfolio of options—including neighborhood, charter, magnet, IB (international baccalaureate), and Montessori schools—and is divided into elementary and early, middle, and secondary Learning Communities, each led by an associate superintendent.
+With approximately 6,500 employees district-wide, CCSD is the fourth largest employer in the region.

 - Teacher Development Cycle

 - External link to 2014 State Report Card Results